sailfish009/openstructure/modules/io/doc/image_formats.rst

 Nanoscope
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Format used by software from Veeco
+Format used by software from Veeco.

-* Recognized file extensions: *mod*
+* Recognized file extensions: *.mod*
 * Recognized based on content: *no*
 * File import: *yes*
 * File export: *yes*